 8:131 If slave S co-owned by X and Y, and S is young boy, then X frees S, then Y claims S is his son, then H says that S is Y’s son, but X is half of his wali.
 If S is old and denies it, then Y’s claim is rejected.
 But if S is young, then it is accepted by istiḥsān, because (some kind of alternate qiyas) .
 Y and M reject it.

+8:151 man rents land, by qiyas he doesn’t hae right to waterway same as purchase, but abandon qiyas and istiḥsān that he has waterway and rights, because land is still woned by original owner, and those rights could be stipulated in contracted potentially.

 8:182 If a river is between different people’s land, and some of the people have irrigation ditches, and others have water wheels, and some have neither, and don’t have a known right to drink from that river or another, then claim a right to that river, and one owner of land on the bank of the river claims they have a right to water from it, then by qiyas the river is only for the people who have the ditches and wheels and not the others, but I abandon qiyas and use istiḥsān to give river right to all to the proportion of their land on the bank of the river.

 8:183 And if that land from above has known water right to another river then it has no claim on this river.
 And if the owner of it has another piece of land next to it which doesn’t have a known water right, then by istiḥsān all that land is put together and gets a water right from that river.